 It’s not too late to bring wildlife back

 Sadly, since the story of Badger, Ratty, and friends was written in 1908, the UK has become one of the most nature-depleted nations in the world.
-Our fantastic new animated trailer of The Wind in the Willows brings alive the characters from Kenneth Grahame's children's classic once more - and the threats they would face in the 21st century.
+The newly released State of Nature 2019 report shows that one in seven UK species are at risk of extinction today.

 We’ve imagined what The Wind in the Willows would look like in 2019 in our animated The Wind in the Willows trailer, and it’s not a happy story.
 But the story doesn't have the end here.